cmu-delphi/delphi-epidata/docs/api/covidcast.md

 the US population from the 2018 Census March Supplement.

 Along with the `raw_` signals, there are additional signals with names beginning with `smoothed_`.
-These are identical to the above signals, but with moving average smoothing applied.
+These estimate the same quantities as the above signals, but smoothed in time to reduce day-to-day sampling noise.

 #### `google-survey`